 a) that the responsibilities of the ITU Radiocommunication (ITU-R), Telecommunication Standardization (ITU-T) and Telecommunication Development (ITU-D) Sectors are enshrined in the ITU Constitution and Convention, in particular No. 119 of the Constitution and Nos.
 151 to 154 (relating to ITU-R), No. 193 (relating to ITU-T), Nos.
 211 and 214 (relating to ITU-D) and No. 215 of the Convention;

-b) Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on strategy for the coordination of efforts among the three Sectors of the Union;
+b) Resolution 191 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on strategy for the coordination of efforts among the three Sectors of the Union;

-c) Resolution ITU-R 6 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly (RA), on liaison and collaboration with ITU-T, and RA Resolution ITU-R 7 (Rev. Sharm el-Sheikh, 2019), on telecommunication development including liaison and collaboration with ITU-D;
+c) Resolution ITU-R 75 (Dubai, 2023) of the Radiocommunication Assembly (RA), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest ;

-d) Resolution 59 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;
+d) Resolution 59 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-e) Resolution 44 (Rev. Geneva, 2022) of this Assembly, on bridging the standardization gap between developing and developed countries,
+e) Resolution 44 (Rev. Geneva, 2022) of World Telecommunication Standardisation Assembly (WTSA), on bridging the standardization gap between developing and developed countries,

+f) Resolution 5 (Rev. Kigali, 2022) of the WTDC, on enhanced participation by developing countries1 in the activities of the Union,

 considering

-a) that a basic principle for cooperation and collaboration among ITU-R, ITU-T and ITU-D is the need to avoid duplication of activities of the Sectors, and to ensure that work is undertaken efficiently and effectively;
+a) that a basic principle for cooperation and collaboration among ITU-R, ITU-T and ITU-D is the need to avoid duplication of activities of the Sectors, and to ensure that work is undertaken efficiently and effectively, respecting the specific functions defined in the ITU Constitution and the ITU Convention for each Sector;

-b) that there are a growing number of issues of mutual interest and concern to all Sectors, in accordance with Resolution 191 (Rev. Dubai, 2018);
+b) that there are a growing number of issues of mutual interest and concern to all Sectors, in accordance with Resolution 191 (Rev. Bucharest, 2022);

 c) that the Inter-Sector Coordination Group on issues of mutual interest (ISCG), which is composed of representatives from the three advisory groups, works to identify subjects of common interest and mechanisms to enhance collaboration and cooperation among the Sectors and the General Secretariat, and considers reports from the Directors of the Bureaux and the Inter-Sectoral Coordination Task Force (ISC-TF) on options for improving cooperation and coordination within the secretariat;

-d) that an ISC-TF in the secretariat, headed by the Deputy Secretary-General, an ISCG, and a subgroup of the Telecommunication Standardization Advisory Group (TSAG) on intra-ITU collaboration and coordination have been established,

 recognizing

 a) that there is a need to improve the participation of developing countries2 in the work of ITU, as outlined in Resolution 5 (Rev. Buenos Aires, 2017) of WTDC;